nadzyah/baseline-data-form/README.md

 ## Feedback

-A customer can provide you with a feedback (as many times as they want).
+A customer can provide you with a feedback which is editable.

 # Development